yaroslavyaroslav/CodexSublime/README.md

    winget install OpenAI.Codex
    ```

-   By default the plug-in looks for the binary at:
+   By default the plug-in uses "which(codex)"

-   * macOS (Homebrew): `/opt/homebrew/bin/codex`

 If yours lives somewhere else, set the `codex_path` setting (see below).
 It
 accepts either a single string (e.g. `"codex.exe"` when Codex is installed natively